Time blocking organizes your calendar into allocated blocks of time to enable scheduled periods of uninterrupted deep work.

 One way to do this is to block extra time for smaller priority tasks after important work.
 If your client work overruns into an administrative time block, for example, you'll have the flexibility to continue working on higher-priority tasks without sacrificing another.

 Extending time-blocked tasks in Float is lightning fast and easy!

 6. Leave catch-up time at the end of the day

-You made it through all of your time blocks, and there's an extra 30 minutes to spare.
+You made it through all your time blocks, and there are an extra 30 minutes to spare.
 What will you do with that free time?
-Having the luxury to decide doesn't come often, but if you proactively plan for it, it can happen.
+Having the luxury to decide doesn't come often, but it can happen if you proactively plan for it.
 Remember: you're in control of your schedule!